-(e) Subject to clause 6.7 (consumer rights), we are under no obligation to provide you with any refund of Course Fees paid to us by you, including in circumstances where you change your mind or you suffer misadventure, or if we terminate this agreement in accordance with this agreement.
+(e) Subject to clause 6.7 (consumer rights) or any money-back guarantee that we offer, we are under no obligation to provide you with any refund of Course Fees paid to us by you, including in circumstances where you change your mind or you suffer misadventure, or if we terminate this agreement in accordance with this agreement.

 3. WARRANTIES, DISCLAIMERS ETC

 (a) Subject to clause 6.7 (consumer rights), we give no warranty or guarantee that the Course will be of any particular standard, quality or grade.
 The Course may contain errors, omissions and matters of opinion.
 You rely on the Course at your own risk (whether financial, physical or otherwise), including for the reasons set out below.